asmaaHamdym/simple-weather-app/README.md

 - [ ] using Axious to fetch the data.
 - [ ] Displaying weather and time real data.
+- [ ] Displaying 5-day forecast with humidity and wind.

 * using this readme to learn **MarkDowm**
 * Could you tell?